RichardDeodutt/Deployment-4/README.md

 # Deployment-4

 Set up a CI/CD pipeline from start to finish using a Jenkins server and deploying with Terraform.

-# Todo

-- Maybe Route 53 with Terraform to use a Subdomain and Domain

-- Maybe Ansible to configure Jenkins

-- Automate Jenkins Adding and configuring build
+My goal was to automate as much as I can, from setting up an ec2 with a Jenkins server all the way to having it do a build on the jenkins server.

+To achieve this goal I used Github, Github Actions, Terraform and some Bash scripting.

 # Secrets/Variables